Flag of Los Angeles: History

+The first city flag was made in 1928 and was described as containing the city's seal in the center of its field.

-The flag, designed by Roy E. Silent and E.S.
-Jones, was presented to the city by the La Fiesta Association for the city's sesquicentennial anniversary.
+The Second flag was designed by Roy E. Silent and E.S.
+Jones.
+It was presented to the city by the La Fiesta Association for the city's sesquicentennial anniversary.
 The seal on the flag was officially adopted on March 27, 1905.
+In 1913 the police department adopted a flag that was described as: "...city seal worked in gold on a background of blue silk..."

 The flag received brief international prominence when, during the closing of the 1980 Moscow Olympics, it was raised instead of the United States flag as a symbol of the next Olympic host.
 The move was done upon the request of the United States government, which asked the International Olympic Committee to not use the American flag because the U.S. had boycotted the Moscow Olympics.

 A Los Angeles flag was taken to space in 1984 by Sally Ride, on the Space Shuttle Challenger.
 It is on display in the Los Angeles City Hall.

 In a 2004 North American Vexillological Association survey, the design ranked 33rd out of 150 American city flags.